sidarutla/ROAR_Summer2024/README.md

 # ROAR_Competition

-University High's Solution #1 for the ROAR Competition
+Sid Arutla's solution for the Summer 2024 ROAR Competition (based on University High's winning solution from Spring 2024)